freesiagaul/2024_IBM_Quantum_Challenge_Solutions/README.md

+### UPDATE: Official solutions are out now; These are legacy solutions for those who were curious prior to their publishing, but they may offer a different approach. :)

 # 2024 IBM Quantum Challenge Solutions
 Worked solutions for all graded components of the 2024 IBM Quantum Challenge run on Qiskit 1.0 (excludes bonus lab and initialization Lab 0.)

-UPDATE: Official solutions are out now; These are legacy solutions for those who were curious prior to their publishing, but they may offer a different approach. :)

 ### Summary
 These sets of labs are intended to do over 10 days.
 They were designed to teach people about the updates that came out with Qiskit 1.0.
-They were designed by IBM Quantum and the challenge ran between the 5th of June, 2024 to the 15th. <a href="https://challenges.quantum.ibm.com/2024#lab-0">Labs Here</a> (may be outdated URL depending on the access date; It just contains the labs with empty cells.)
+Theyhe challenge ran between the 5th of June, 2024 to the 15th. <a href="https://challenges.quantum.ibm.com/2024#lab-0">Labs Here</a> (may be outdated U were designed by IBM Quantum and tRL depending on the access date; It just contains the labs with empty cells.)

 Notebooks that may be useful for running this are included here:  <a href="https://www.ibm.com/quantum/blog/qiskit-notebook-environments">Notebook Help</a>